PHAMQUOCPHU/VietNamTravel/README.md

-# TripGo - Travel Agency Booking System
+# VietNamTravel - Travel Agency Booking System

-Welcome to the TripGo repository!
+Welcome to the VietNamTravel repository!
 This project is a Travel Agency Booking System designed to help customers easily explore and book exciting travel packages.
 It provides a user-friendly interface for customers to view available packages, book their trips, and receive basic invoices for their bookings.

 ## Project Overview